OskarGroth/FlatButton/README.md

 FlatButton
 ==================
-Layer based `NSButton` with Interface Builder exposed style options.
+Layer based `NSButton` with Interface Builder styling options.

 This is a subclass that lets you create beautiful `NSButton` controls easily.